phac-nml/genomic_address_service/docs/overview.md

 ### Average-Linkage Clustering

 Finally, average-linkage clustering is very similar to [single-linkage](#single-linkage-clustering) and [complete-linkage](#complete-linkage-clustering) clustering, except when calculating updated distances, instead of using the minimum (single) or maximum (complete), *average-linkage clustering* uses the *average* distance.
+This is the default linkage method used in GAS and is functionally the UPGMA algorithm.

 Let `(X,Y)` be a newly merged hierarchical cluster containing clusters `X` and `Y`.
 The average-linkage distance between `(X,Y)` and another cluster `Z` is defined as follows: